mothsinthemachine/advisorEXtracTOR/README.md

 ## Requires

-- Python3 installed
+- Python3.10 or newer installed.

 ## Process

 1. Get the data from AdvisorTrac delivered in TEXT (.4sp) form and save it to the computer.
 Remember the location of this file.
+Suggestion is to use the `input` folder included in the director where the extractor resides.

-2. Open a command line interface.
+3. Open a command line interface.
 Suggestions are:

 	- Command Prompt (Windows)
 	- Powershell (Windows)
 	- Terminal (Windows or *nix, Mac included)

-3. Use Python to run the script.
+4. Use Python to run the script.

 	Possible Syntax:

-		python at-report-extract.py <source (required)> <destination (optional)>
+		python advisorEXtracTOR.py  <source(required)>  <destination(optional)>

 	or

-		python3 at-report-extract.py <source (required)> <destination (optional)>

-4. Profit.
+		python3 advisorEXtracTOR.py  <source(required)>  <destination(optional)>

+5. Profit.
+Output will default to `output.csv` if no destination is specified in previous step.

 ## Revisions

+06/28/24 - Corrections and clarifications made to Process steps in ReadMe.

 06/23/24 - Made repo public.
 Added a discussion board.
 Updated author name in ReadMe.